Formative And Summative Assessment: The Differences Explained For Teachers

 Formative assessment is an intrinsic part of both teaching and pupil progression.
 This form of assessment does not rely upon tests and results, but rather the ability to adapt to classroom blockers as they arise.

-Good formative feedback will enable both the teacher and pupil to plan together what the next stage of their progression will be and future learning goals.
+Good formative feedback helps teachers and pupils plan the next stages of progression and set future learning goals together.

 How to use formative assessments in your lessons